Constraints on Relic Magnetic Black Holes: Calculation Details for Binary Mergers

-To use these expressions to get a merger time, one must parameterize the dipole moments in terms of orbital parameters of the binary system.
-Each monopole moves about the center of mass of the system with an angular velocity:
+To use these expressions to get a merger time, one must describe the dipole moments in terms of orbital parameters of the binary system.
+Each EMBH moves about the center of mass of the system with an angular velocity:

-where $\psi$ is the angular location of the monopole along its orbital trajectory as defined by the positive z axis, $a$ is the semimajor axis of the orbit, $e$ is the eccentricity, and $m_1$ and $m_2$ are the masses of each EMBH.
+where $a$ is the semi-major axis of the orbit, $e$ is the eccentricity, and $M_1$ and $M_2$ are the masses of each EMBH.
 EMBHs feel an equal mutual magnetic and gravitational attractive force, which is accounted for by the extra factor of 2 in the above expression.
 The distance of an EMBH from the center of mass of the system, $d$, is set by:

 In terms of these parameters the dipole moments are: